Ladies Art College, Wimbledon

 Lowndes and Drury The Glass House M Lowndes A Drury

 The firm of Lowndes and Drury was founded in 1897 by Mary Lowndes (1856-1929) and Alfred John Drury (1868-1940).
 Mary Lowndes (ML) was the daughter of a Dorset clergyman and studied at the Slade School in London.
 She worked on her own initially and much of the glass she then designed was made by J Powell and Sons.
 She was also associated with H Holiday, the chief designer for Powell’s until he started his own studio and then joined the Southwark firm of Britten and Gilson, never large but noted for technical and artistic innovation in the field of stained glass (no work by them in Sussex has been identified), as an artist.
 There she met both C Whall and Drury,who had been employed mainly on the manufacturing side by the company since 1893 and who attended Whall’s classes at the Central School of Arts and Crafts.
 Whall oversaw the founding of the new enterprise and much of his glass at the time was made by it.
 His influence on Lowndes’s work at this time is apparent, though it was probably under Drury’s influence that she started making her own glass.
 After several rented premises, including at Park Walk in Chelsea, and with Whall’s strong support, the two opened in 1907 a purpose built studio and workshop in Fulham, known as the Glass House, which had a highly influential place in the history of C20 English glass; more than any other single factor, Mary Lowndes was closely associated with and probably partly responsible for the remarkable number of women who designed and made stained glass in the early C20.
 In addition to encouraging other women, she was increasingly involved in the Suffragette movement, though this had little obvious effect on her glassmaking activities.
-At the Glass House, artists in glass (e g W Geddes) could work independently, whilst availing themselves of the company’s practical skills.
+At the Glass House, artists in glass (e g W Geddes) could work independently, whilst availing themselves of the company’s practical skills when needed.
 The company also made glass, commissioned designs on their own account and worked for outsiders, who often had little experience in the craft (e g E C Ash).
-Drury was best known for his technical skills, but Mary Lowndes both designed glass and drew and coloured it herself, usually in a style related to Art Nouveau.
+Drury remained best known for his technical skills, but Mary Lowndes both designed glass and drew and coloured it herself, usually in a style related to Art Nouveau.
 She is buried at Buxted.
 The firm continued until 1973 under Drury’s son Victor (1899-1988) and Karl Parsons (1884-1934) also played a part after Lowndes’s death, M G Thompson (MGT), E S Ford (ESF), J Crawford (JC), J Ledger (JL) (see this section above) and C Knight (CK) were among the designers who worked with and for them, whilst they produced at least one window to the design of M M Williams (MMW).
 After the company closed, C J Edwards and his daughter, C Benyon took over the Glass House.

 Lit: A O’Donoghue: Mary Lowndes – a Brief Overview of her Life and Work, JSG 24 (2000) pp38-52